 Benefits of entering liquidation

-Liquidation is a suitable option to wind down the operations of a company in an orderly way.
+Liquidation is a suitable option to wind down a company in an orderly way.
 It ensures assets are appropriately and legally distributed, minimising the impact of insolvent trading.
 It also gives shareholders, creditors, and directors the opportunity to have an independent expert investigate and manage the liquidation.
 Creditors understand that liquidation is a fair and legal option for a company to deal with its financial affairs.

-Voluntary and involuntary liquidation
+Voluntary vs involuntary liquidation

-Voluntary liquidation occurs when a company’s members or creditors decide to liquidate the business.
-This is known as Members Voluntary Liquidation for solvent companies and Creditors Voluntary Liquidation for insolvent companies.
+- Voluntary liquidation occurs when a company’s members or creditors decide to liquidate the business.
+This is known as Members' Voluntary Liquidation for solvent companies and Creditors’ Voluntary Liquidation for insolvent companies.

 The different types of liquidation